iAmSherifCodes/aws-news-digest/README.md

 - **API Gateway** - Direct integration with DynamoDB for user subscription management
 - **Amazon Step Function** - Orchestrate functions workflow
 - **Amazon EventBridge Scheduler** - Recurring, cron-based scheduler that processes SUO-AWS daily by triggering the step-function workflow every 24 hours.

-_Note: The Project structure is the combination of all functions, codes and scripts in one folder for documentation purpose.
-The SAM template is only used for deploying the Notifier Lambda function._
+- **Amazon Q** - Documentation and Scripting.

 ## 📁 Project Structure

+> **Note:** The Project structure is the combination of all functions, codes and scripts in one folder for documentation purpose.
+The SAM template is only used for deploying the Notifier Lambda function.

 ```
 suo-aws/